SaulCBatista/Car-Parking/README.md

 - **Vehicle Exit**: After a period of time, the vehicle exits the parking lot, freeing up the slot and allowing other vehicles to enter.

-- **Synchronization**: The use of `SynchronizedCounter` and `synchronized` in the `ParkingLot` class ensures that vehicle entry and exit operations are synchronized, preventing race conditions and ensuring that the number of available slots is always accurate.
+- **Synchronization**: The use of `Semaphore` and `synchronized` in the `ParkingLot` class ensures that vehicle entry and exit operations are synchronized, preventing race conditions and ensuring that the number of available slots is always accurate.

 ## How to Run